Trust or Check? Understanding the (Evolutionary) Dynamics of User Trust in AI Systems: Introduction

 \section{Introduction}

+As AI systems become increasingly capable and deeply embedded across social, economic, and political domains \cite{sajadieh2026artificial,capraro2024impact,han2026socialphysicsageartificial}, questions about how much users should trust these systems, and under what institutional conditions such trust is warranted, are becoming central to AI governance.
+Current regulatory initiatives, such as the EU AI Act, explicitly aim to promote trustworthy AI by shaping incentives for safe development and by providing users with safeguards and information to calibrate their reliance on AI systems.
+Yet, much of the formal work in AI governance has focused on developers and regulators, typically treating user trust as a static, one-shot adoption decision rather than as a dynamic process shaped by repeated interactions, feedback, and evolving expectations.
+This motivates the need for models that explicitly capture the evolutionary dynamics of user trust and developer behaviour within different regulatory environments.

-Recent work has examined how evolutionary game theory (EGT) models can formalise some of the dilemmas of AI governance and regulation~\cite{alalawi2024trust,FonsecaALIFE2025,balabanova_media_2025,buscemi2025llms}.
+Existing work has examined how evolutionary game theory (EGT) models can formalise some of the dilemmas of AI governance and regulation~\cite{alalawi2024trust,FonsecaALIFE2025,balabanova_media_2025,buscemi2025llms,han2022voluntary,gao2026policy,zhang2025can}.
 This work has examined the incentives on AI creators towards safe and trustworthy development, and on regulators for effectively enforcing regulations.
 However, these models have not explicitly captured the dynamics of user trust -- how does the trust users place in an AI system change with different regulatory regimes?
-This is a pressing policy question, since AI regulations typically aim to help users place an appropriate amount of trust in AI systems (see, for example, the EU AI Act)~\cite{laux2024trustworthy}, such that they are not exploited by over trusting the products of big tech, but also do not miss out on potential benefits through misplaced distrust.
+This is a pressing policy question, since AI regulations typically aim to help users place an appropriate amount of trust in AI systems (see, for example, the EU AI Act)~\cite{laux2024trustworthy}, such that they are not exploited by over-trusting the products of big tech, but also do not miss out on potential benefits through misplaced distrust.
+These EGT models of AI governance have not addressed this because they have focused on single-shot interactions between users and developers ~\cite{alalawi2024trust,FonsecaALIFE2025,balabanova_media_2025,buscemi2025llms,han2022voluntary,gao2026policy}.
+That is, a single game is played in which a user chooses whether or not to adopt the AI system from a particular developer, given the information they have about the state of the regulatory environment.
+This limits the ability to model trust, since trust is a dynamic and evolving process that unfolds through repeated interactions, shaped by experience, expectations, and observed behaviour~\cite{fouragnan2013neural}.
+Empirical and theoretical evidence suggests that even minimal exposure to prior interactions, such as previously observing cooperative or non-cooperative behaviour, can significantly influence subsequent trust and cooperation decisions, including in human-AI contexts~\cite{neto2025cooperation}.